platanus-hack/team-8/vote-description.md

 # MeayudAI.com

-**MeayudAI.com** is a platform for correcting written tests.
-By uploading an answer key with the correct responses and then all the tests you want to correct, we can grade each question using OCR and language models.
+**MeayudAI.com** is your go-to platform for automated test correction.
+Simply upload the answer key with the correct responses, along with the tests you need graded, and our advanced OCR technology and language models will handle the rest.

-Start automating your test corrections today with [MeayudAI.com](https://myproject.com)!
+Save time and streamline your grading process today with [MeayudAI.com](https://myproject.com)!